There is a lot to consider when it comes to running your home.

 2. Energy Efficiency

-Are your energy are a little more expensive than they were last year?
+Are your energy are a little more expensive than you remember them being?
 That may be a sign that some part of your heater is weakening.
 Most companies can give you a residential energy audit which can show you easily remedied inefficiencies like weather-stripping around your doors and windows or attic insulation.
 It may also be the first step in discovering if your heating unit is going out.
-Older heating systems can be very inefficient, while newer products are much more efficient at heating your home.
+Older heating units can be very inefficient, while newer products are much more efficient at heating your home.
 Also, upgrading to a high-efficiency product could mean tax credits or utility rebates and incentives to help you recoup the cost of a new system.

 3. Old Age

-Heating systems were never designed to last forever.
-Better, more efficient units are coming out all the time.
+Heating systems were never designed to last until the end of time.
+Newer, more efficient technology is coming out all the time.
 But how long should your system last?
 The magic number for a furnace or boiler is 15 years.
 But keep in mind many old furnaces operate at an efficiency of just 65% or poorer!
 A replacement that’s been qualified with the Energy Star rating can be up to 30% more efficient, and that’s a difference you’ll notice in your home and your checkbook.

 4. Excessive Noise